Azure/enterprise-azure-policy-as-code/Docs/policy-set-definitions.md

 ## Initiative (Policy Set) Definition Files

+Initiative (Policy Set) definition files are managed within the the folder `policySetDefinitions` under `Definitions`.
+The Initiative definition files are structured based on the official [Azure Initiative definition structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/initiative-definition-structure) published by Microsoft.
+There are numerous definition samples available on Microsoft's [GitHub repository for azure-policy](https://github.com/Azure/azure-policy/tree/master/built-in-policies/policySetDefinitions).

+> **NOTE**:
+> When authoring policy/initiative definitions, check out the [Maximum count of Azure Policy objects](https://docs.microsoft.com/en-us/azure/governance/policy/overview#maximum-count-of-azure-policy-objects)

 The names of the definition JSON files don't matter, the Initiative definitions are registered based on the `name` attribute.
 It is recommended that you use a `GUID` as the `name`.
 The solution also allows the use of JSON with comments by using `.jsonc` instead of `.json` for the file extension.

-> **NOTE**:
-> When authoring policy/initiative definitions, check out the [Maximum count of Azure Policy objects](https://docs.microsoft.com/en-us/azure/governance/policy/overview#maximum-count-of-azure-policy-objects)

-The Initiative definition files are structured based on the official [Azure Initiative definition structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/initiative-definition-structure) published by Microsoft.
-There are numerous definition samples available on Microsoft's [GitHub repository for azure-policy](https://github.com/Azure/azure-policy/tree/master/built-in-policies/policySetDefinitions).

 **Optional:** Policy definition groups allow custom initiatives to map to different regulatory compliance requirements.
 These will show up in the regulatory compliance blade in Azure Security Center as if they were built-in.
 In order to use this, the custom initiative must have both policy definition groups and group names defined.
-Policy definition groups must be pulled from a built-in initiative such as the Azure Security Benchmark initiative.[Azure Initiative definition structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/initiative-definition-structure) published by Microsoft.
+Policy definition groups must be pulled from a built-in initiative such as the Azure Security Benchmark initiative ( [Azure Initiative definition structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/initiative-definition-structure) published by Microsoft).
 There are numerous definition samples available on Microsoft's [GitHub Azure Security Benchmark Code](https://github.com/Azure/azure-policy/blob/master/built-in-policies/policySetDefinitions/Security%20Center/AzureSecurityCenter.json).

 ## Recommendations

 - `"name"` should be a GUID - see <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-guid?view=powershell-7.2>
 - `"category"` should be one of the standard ones defined in built-in Policy definitions.
-- Do **not*- specify a fully qualified `policyDefinitionName`.
+- Do **not** specify a fully qualified `policyDefinitionName`.
 The solution adds the scope during deployment. **Warning**: Specifying the scope will break the deployment.
-- Do not specify an `id`
+- Do **not** specify an `id`
 - Make  the `effects` parameterized

 ## Example